-In 2014 DAFM continued the existing cross divisional reporting system to allow DAFM officials to report any welfare issue detected at a livestock market or assembly centre to the RVO in which the keeper/transporter's is located using a standard reporting format.
-The welfare/transport non-compliance can then be further investigated at regional level in addition to any action taken by the reporting official when the non-compliance is originally identified.
-It is envisaged that this system will further ensure that welfare/transport non compliances detected are followed up and closed out.
+In 2015 DAFM continued the existing cross divisional reporting system to allow DAFM officials to report any welfare issue detected at a slaughter plant, livestock market or assembly centre to the RVO in which the keeper/transporter's is located using a standard reporting format.
+The welfare/transport non-compliance was further investigated at regional level in addition to the action taken by the reporting official when the non-compliance was originally identified.
+This system ensures that welfare/transport non compliances detected are followed up and closed out.
+Non compliances identified in 2015 resulted in several authorised transporters being suspended; their certificate of competence being withdrawn and re- attendance at the training course.